vandaeldev/moovd-assignment/README.md

 - Project linting (e.g. ESLint)
 - Code formatter (e.g. Prettier)

-> See for improvements/enhancements specific to [frontend](/frontend/README.md) or [backend](/backend/README.md) the respective READMEs in those folders.
+> See for improvements/enhancements specific to the [frontend](/frontend/README.md) the README in that folder.